orbisgis/h2gis/docs/quickstart.md

 Once done, you will see in the left-side part new spatial elements:
 * `SPATIAL_REF_SYS` : table where all the CRS are stored
-* `GEOMETRY_COLUMNS` : metadata view storing all the system's table needed to manipulate geometry
+* `GEOMETRY_COLUMNS` : metadata view storing all the system's tables needed to manipulate geometry

 ![](./quickstart_h2gis_panel_3.png){align=center}